Trigonometry of partially truncated triangles and tetrahedra: Dimension three: transversals of truncated tetrahedra

 We turn now to dimension three, in which hyperplanes are \textit{planes}, ie.~two-dimensional totally geodesic copies of $\mathbb{H}^2$.
 Here we consider the \textit{truncated tetrahedron} determined by a collection of pairwise disjoint and non-parallel planes $P_1$, $P_2$, $P_3$, $P_4$ such that for each $i$, a single half-space $H_i$ bounded by $P_i$ contains $P_j$ for all $j\ne i$.
 We define truncated tetrahedra and their \textit{transversals} in \ref{trunch teth}, and subsequently prove trigonometric formulas about transversal lengths.

-Recall the standard fact, proved in eg.~\cite[Lemma 2.3]{DeSha}, that for any collection of three disjoint planes in $\mathbb{H}^3$ there is a unique fourth plane meeting each of the original three at right angles.
-The next result identifies a key half-space bounded by such a plane, in the present setting.
+It is a standard fact, proved in eg.~\cite[Lemma 2.3]{DeSha}, that for any collection of three disjoint planes in $\mathbb{H}^3$ there is a unique fourth plane meeting each of the original three at right angles.
+The next result re-establishes this in the present setting, for completeness, and it identifies a key half-space bounded by such a plane.